 Francis Konrad Maria Schuckardt (Hadrian VII 1978?/1984?-) was born in Seattle in 1937.
 He graduated from a Jesuit University in 1959 and briefly entered the priest seminary in Carthage, Missouri, which he had to leave due to illness.
 Thereafter, he worked as a high school teacher and was very active in the Blue Army of Our Lady of Fatima, eventually becoming a member of its International Council.
 In the mid-1960s, however, Schuckardt was dismissed from the Blue Army for publically condemning Vatican II, and he became one of the first active sedevacantists in the United States.

 In 1967, he started the Fatima Crusade in Coeur d’Alene, Idaho.
-The Fatima crusaders were dedicated to the spreading of the Portuguese apparition messages and traditional Catholic faith, in opposition to the post-conciliar developments and Paul VI.
+The Fatima Crusaders were dedicated to the spreading of the Portuguese apparition messages and traditional Catholic faith, in opposition to the post-conciliar developments and Paul VI.
 In the same year, Schuckardt founded the Congregation of Mary, Immaculate Queen of the Universe (CMRI), with nuns, brothers and priests.
 Strangely enough, it was initially approved by the Roman Catholic ordinary of Boise, Idaho.
 The group also established a community in Rathdrum, Idaho, which they called the City of Mary.

 In the late 1960s and early 1970s, Schuckardt was very important for the spread of sedevacantist views in the United States.
 He went around the country, giving lectures about the heresies of the Vatican II-church and the anti-pope Paul VI.
 His active mission led hundreds of people to leave their hometowns for the communities in Idaho.
-Schuckardt maintained that the official Church of Rome was an empire of evil, and that one of the few places where it was possible to live a true Catholic life was in the Idaho communities that he had founded.
+Schuckardt maintained that the official Church of Rome was an empire of evil and that one of the few places where it was possible to live a truly Catholic life was in the Idaho communities that he had founded.
 Already at this time, critical voices accused Schuckardt of promoting a personality cult around himself.

 In 1971, Schuckardt was ordained a priest and consecrated a bishop by Daniel Quilter Brown, a bishop of the North American Old Catholic Church, who had apostolic succession through Arnold Harris Matthew, but also via the African Orthodox Church and René Vilatte.
 Evidently, Bishop Brown had converted to sedevacantist Catholicism before the consecration act, and the two bishops cooperated for a couple of years before they split.